justinmathew2/Java_Handson_Code/README.md

 	c.
 Display the Employee Pay Slip for the month of January 2016 with all details in a proper and neat format.

 	d.
 Give personalPay Rs.
 2000 for all the permanent employee and Rs.
 1000 for contract employee

+5. Inheritance (Explanation Video Link-https://www.youtube.com/watch?v=JFUbNDcLQjQ )

+	Create an abstract class called Shape in pkg1, Square and Rectangle classes in pkg2, Triangle and Circle classes in pkg3.
+Classes in pkg2 and pkg3 inherit Shape class.
+Import the necessary packages in a Test class which contains a menu driven program to calculate the area of various shapes.